-Begins the day after you purchase the shares, or the day after the trade date
+Begins the day after you buy the shares, or the day after the trade date

 Ends the day you sell the shares, or the trade date

-Special rules apply if you received the shares you’re selling as a gift or an inheritance.
-If the shares were:
+Special rules apply if the shares you’re selling were a gift or an inheritance:

-A gift - Your holding period includes the time the person who gave you the shares held them.
-However, if the donee's basis is the fair market value at the date of the gift, your holding period of the gifted stock will begin the day after you received the gift.
+Gifts -- Your holding period includes the time the person who gave you the shares held them.
+However, your basis might be the fair market value at the date of the gift.
+If so, your holding period of the gifted stock will begin the day after you received the gift.

-An inheritance - Your holding period is automatically considered to be more than 1 year.
-So, when you sell the inherited stock regardless of the actual holding period it's subject to long-term capital treatment.
+Inheritances -- Your holding period is automatically considered to be more than one year.
+So, when you sell the inherited stock, it's subject to long-term capital treatment.
+This applies regardless of the actual holding period.